-PATHWAY VIII: ANCESTRAL WISDOM AND CULTURE An investment of \$500 million to \$532 million per year is needed to preserve, honour and disseminate the ancestral heritage of traditional and indigenous communities in the Amazon.
+Figure 27: Project implementation timeline PATHWAY VIII: ANCESTRAL WISDOM AND CULTURE An investment of \$500 million to \$532 million per year is needed to preserve, honour and disseminate the ancestral heritage of traditional and indigenous communities in the Amazon.
 It is crucial to preserve traditional knowledge and practices, and the techniques and methods by which local communities and indigenous people have sustainably managed the Amazon rainforest and other biomes for decades.
-As discussed in Pathway VII, digital exclusion has prevented these groups from disseminating their knowledge beyond the confines of their communities and indeed to the wider world.
-Connecting indigenous, quilombola and riverside communities to the rest of the Amazon - including those in urban areas, who represent 76% to 80% of the regional population - would improve livelihoods while increasing awareness of the value of the human and natural capital in the Amazon.53 To this end, and in consultation with traditional and indigenous communities, Impact One and Instituto Alok - which works in partnerships in Brazil, Africa and India on investments focused on social transformation initiatives - have developed arts and culture projects that honour and benefit these groups, which are often excluded from mainstream markets.
-It is crucial to preserve traditional knowledge and practices ANCESTORS OF THE FUTURE FUND In partnership with the UN Global Compact and Brazilian technology company WeLight, Instituto Alok is mobilizing the creation of the Ancestors of the Future Fund, which aims to strengthen ancestral knowledge and the development of direct relationships with indigenous leaders (see Figure 28).
-It also seeks to establish appropriate boundaries for any projects and programmes that are envisaged for the Legal Amazon, to ensure the preservation of ancestral knowledge while facilitating the prosperity of local economies.54 The ultimate goal is to establish a set of cultural hubs in the Amazon designed to meet the needs of indigenous people and promote the dissemination of their knowledge.
-All indigenous leaders will have a voice in how their knowledge is documented, ensuring nothing is lost.
-The project will work directly with around 400 to 600 indigenous people in 20 to 30 villages, and will ultimately share this ancestral knowledge with between 20 million and 50 million people through cultural, entertainment and communication products. in December 2022, in Brasília, designed by Takumã Kuikuro.
-Construction of the Ayuvú Records studio, the first studio in an indigenous village; and acquisition of equipment for the RAVÊ project - 'Estúdio Kosmofônico Móvel' - for audiovisual experiments.
-INSTITUTO ALOK Assisting the Yawanawa people in making better use of the soil and increasing food productivity through Co-sponsor of the Indigenous Film and Culture Festival to be held Workshops in traditional arts and the native language of the Yawanawa people with the aim of expanding the connection of young people in the villages with their culture.
+As discussed in Pathway VII, digital exclusion has prevented these groups from disseminating their knowledge beyond the confines of their communities - and indeed to the wider world.
+Connecting indigenous, quilombola and riverside communities to the rest of the Amazon - including those in urban areas, who represent 76% to 80% of the regional population - would improve livelihoods while increasing awareness of the value of the human and natural capital in the Amazon.53 In this context, Impact One and Alok Institute will develop art, culture and technology projects that honour and benefit these groups, who are often excluded from mainstream markets.
+Instituto Alok works in Brazil (see Figure 28), Africa and India on investments focused on social transformation initiatives.
+It is crucial to preserve traditional knowledge and practices ANCESTORS OF THE FUTURE FUND In partnership with the UN Global Compact and Brazilian technology company WeLight, Instituto Alok is mobilizing the creation of the Ancestors of the Future Fund, which aims to finance projects in two pillars of action to ensure the preservation and diffusion of ancestral knowledge while facilitating the prosperity of local economies: (I)The use of technology for wellbeing in villages, including issues such as education, health, agriculture, communication and territorial protection; (II) The training, production and dissemination of indigenous filmmakers in the areas of cinema, music, games and web.
+In this context, it hopes to contribute to a society's new perception of the identity of the original peoples, creating the necessary conditions for the expression of the indigenous worldview to occupy a space in the entertainment industry.
+Cultural, entertainment and communication products have the potential to reach between 20 million and 50 million people around the globe.